andrewtedja/Tucil2_13523148/README.md

 ## 🚧 Room for Improvement

--   Add GIF feature to produce GIFs for better visualization of the compression process
 -   Reoptimize the calculations and process for more flexible and efficient compression

 ## 🪪 Author